UpCloudLtd/terraform-provider-upcloud/DEVELOPING.md

 ## Debugging

 UpCloud provider can be run in debug mode using a debugger such as Delve.
 For more information, see [Terraform docs](https://www.terraform.io/docs/extend/debugging.html#starting-a-provider-in-debug-mode)

+Environment variables `UPCLOUD_DEBUG_API_BASE_URL` and `UPCLOUD_DEBUG_SKIP_CERTIFICATE_VERIFY` can be used for HTTP client debugging purposes.
+More information can be found in the client's [README](https://github.com/UpCloudLtd/upcloud-go-api/blob/986ca6da9ca85ff51ecacc588215641e2e384cfa/README.md#debugging) file.

 ## Consuming local provider with Terraform 0.12.0